Sole proprietorships, general partnerships and corporations aren’t your only options when you’re considering the right structure for your business.

 Co-operatives are businesses owned by a group of people that pool their resources together.
 BC Tree Fruits is an example of a local co-operative that includes over 430 grower families.

 - Interested in learning more?
 Connect with Co-operatives First.
-They are a not for profit organization that provides information about the co-operative model, relevant examples of successful co-ops, insight on governance, and more.
+They are a not-for-profit organization that provides information about the cooperative model, relevant examples of successful co-ops, insight into governance, and more.
 They are based out of Saskatchewan, but they are mandated to support us here in BC.

 Ever heard of a C3 company?
 This is a new business model available in BC which is designed for businesses that generate profits while serving a social mission.